 Due to its high elevation of around 4,000 meters (13,000 feet), it's often subject to bad weather.
 The main attraction at Rohtang Pass is snow, particularly when it has already cleared from other places.
-However, unfortunately, facilities for visitors and sanitation are lacking.
+Unfortunately, waste management is poor and facilities for visitors are lacking.
 The number of vehicles is also restricted and it's necessary to obtain a permit at least a day in advance to visit.

-If you'd prefer to be more active, zip-lining (flying fox) across it and rafting down it are popular options.
+If you'd prefer to be more active while visiting the Beas River, zip-lining (flying fox) across it and rafting down it are popular options.
 Numerous companies in the Kullu Valley offer river rafting, commonly along a 15 kilometer stretch of Grade II and III rapids from Pirdi (near Kullu town) to Jhiri.
 The rafting season is best from mid-April to June, and mid-September to October.
 Trips can easily be arranged in Manali.

-Old Manali is a laid-back traveler center and the road is lined with guesthouses, cafes, and small shops -- ideal for chilling out and watching the world go by.
+Old Manali is a laid-back traveler center, and the road here is lined with guesthouses, cafes, and small shops—ideal for chilling out and watching the world go by.
 Right at the top sits Manu temple, dedicated to sage Manu, who was the first man created by God according to Hindu mythology.
-The views are worth the steep but scenic walk to get there!Continue to 5 of 10 below.
+The views are worth the steep but scenic walk to get there.

 Stop by Dhungri forest on the way to Old Manali to visit the ancient Hadimba temple (also known as Dhungri temple).
 The temple, a four-tiered pagoda, was built in 1553 and has a facade of wood carvings.
 It's dedicated to Goddess Hadimba, the wife of Bhima from the Hindu epic The Mahabharata.

 Manali Nature Park

-If you're interested in alternative therapies such as Reiki, massage, past life regression and tarot, there's an excellent Reiki center there.
-It's open from April to October, and regular spiritual retreats are held.
+If you're interested in alternative therapies such as Reiki, massage, past life regression, and tarot, there's an excellent Reiki center there.
+It's open from April to October, and regular spiritual retreats are held throughout the regular season.
 Otherwise, the main attractions are temples and hot springs.

 Gelukpa Cultural Society Gompa, further along on the same lane, has an atmospheric prayer room filled with small statues.
 Gadhan Thekchhokling Gompa was built by Tibetan refugees in 1960 and is covered in brightly colored frescoes.
 Inside there's a medium-sized Buddha statue.
-The temple also has a list of Tibetan martyrs killed during 1987-89 in the Tibetan unrest.
+The temple also has a list of Tibetan martyrs killed during 1987 to 1989 in the Tibetan unrest.

 If you don't want to go alone, Himalayan Trails in Old Manali offers a wide range of outdoor activities including guided treks and day hikes.
-Himalayan Caravan Adventure is also recommended for trekking and outdoor adventure activities, including day hikes, rock climbing, and rafting.
+Himalayan Caravan Adventure is also recommended for trekking and outdoor adventure activities including day hikes, rock climbing, and rafting.